kklkit/Factions/README.md

 ## Committing Changes

 Commit to and push the submodule where you have made changes.
-Do not commit in the `empiresudk` repository as it is read-only.
+Do not commit to the `empiresudk` repository as it is read-only.